 Earlier this month, the judge asked both sides to explore the possibility of a plea agreement, but the suggestion was instantly rejected by the defense team, who claimed that the district attorney's insistence on a 10-year prison sentence was unacceptable.

 Cedeno has been free on bail, and his attorneys say he endured years of bullying about his sexual orientation.

-In an exclusive interview with Eyewitness News after his arrest, Cedeno said he took a knife to school because he feared for his safety.
+In an exclusive interview with Eyewitness News, Cedeno said he took a knife to school because he feared for his safety.